opendatacube/cube-in-a-box/README.md

 * The Docker Jupyter instance is now running, and accessible in your computer’s web browser at: http://localhost/, with password  `secretpassword`.
 However, before we can use our Data Cube, we need to add some satellite data.
 * Minimise the shell containing your running docker containers, then create a new shell instance by opening a new PowerShell window.
 * As shown above, we:
- * Set up your local postgres database: `docker-compose exec jupyter datacube -v system init`
+  * Set up a local postgres database: `docker-compose exec jupyter datacube -v system init`
   * [Add the Landsat 8 dataset](https://datacube-core.readthedocs.io/en/latest/ops/indexing.html#loading-product-definitions), you need to grab the pathrows index.
 Download the file from [here](https://landsat.usgs.gov/sites/default/files/documents/WRS2_descending.zip) and save the zip file to `data/wrs2_descending.zip`
    * Add the Landsat ls_usgs products: `docker-compose exec jupyter datacube product add /opt/odc/docs/config_samples/dataset_types/ls_usgs.yaml`
    * [_Index_](https://datacube-core.readthedocs.io/en/latest/ops/indexing.html#adding-data-indexing) a default region with:
-   * `docker-compose exec jupyter bash -c "cd /opt/odc/scripts && python3 ./autoIndex.py -p '/opt/odc/data/wrs2_descending.zip' -e '146.30,146.83,-43.54,-43.20'"`These commands initialise the database, and index the [AWS LandSat-8 PDS Product](https://docs.opendata.aws/landsat-pds/readme.html). autoIndex.py is used to index a particular region of the global product, with the region definable by the coordinates listed.
+   * `docker-compose exec jupyter bash -c "cd /opt/odc/scripts && python3 ./autoIndex.py -p '/opt/odc/data/wrs2_descending.zip' -e '146.30,146.83,-43.54,-43.20'"`This commands indexes the [AWS LandSat-8 PDS Product](https://docs.opendata.aws/landsat-pds/readme.html). for a particular region of the global product, with the region definable by the coordinates listed.
 * Once the download finishes and the prompt returns, it is okay to return to the Jupyter notebooks, at http://localhost on your host machine.
 You should now see several notebook files, which can be run and examined.